lararosekelley/dotfiles/.github/CONTRIBUTING.md

 ### Questions & Concerns

-If you have any questions about using or developing for this project, shoot me an [email][1]!
+If you have any questions about using or developing for this project, reach out to @tylucaskelley or send an [email][1].

 ### Issues & Bugs